7 Most Scenic Bay Walks in Sydney

 7. The Bay Run

-The Bay Run in Sydney’s inner west is a classic Sydney bay walk, looping around Iron Cove and passing through no less than seven different suburbs.
+The Bay Run in Sydney’s inner west is a classic bay walk, circling Iron Cove and passing through seven different suburbs.

-It might not be the most scenic walk in Sydney, but it’s a very popular trail among walkers, joggers, runners, cyclists, and parents with prams.
+While it may not be the most scenic walk in Sydney, it’s a hugely popular trail for walkers, joggers, runners, cyclists, and parents with prams.

-Some of the highlights and landmarks along this walk are King George Park, Leichhardt Park, the Iron Cove Creek pedestrian bridge, Rodd Park, the Henley Marine Drive foreshore, and the Iron Cove Bridge.
+Highlights along the trail include King George Park, Leichhardt Park, the Iron Cove Creek pedestrian bridge, Rodd Park, the Henley Marine Drive foreshore, and the iconic Iron Cove Bridge.

 More information: The Bay Run.